Drawing Critiques

 The Right Way

-Does the drawing contain enough expression?
+Does the illustration contain enough expression?
 Is there enough content, or too much?

 If you can't find anything constructive to say, don't say anything.
 Just offer encouragement to keep practicing.
 That is all a budding artist needs - that little bit of encouragement.